rezaharasani/fastapi/README.md

 ## PANDA (FastAPI Based Project):

 This project is my first python and fastapi program that consists of following technology stack:
 ✓ Python
 ✓ Docker
 ✓ Postman
 ✓ FastAPI
 ✓ PostgreSQL
 ✓ Pydantic
 ✓ SQLAlchemy
 ✓ Psycopg2
 ✓ Unittest
+✓ Alembic

 The final result of this project represents as following image (Swagger Style):